 Build your product roadmap

-A product roadmap arms you with everything you need to build your app, including budget and timelines for each step of the process, coupled with thorough UX planning.
-This document will become your go-to resource for keeping the entire project on track.
+A product roadmap arms you with everything you need to build your app, including budget and timelines for each step of the process.
+This document, which should include your UX plan, will become your go-to resource for keeping the entire project on track.